mikefilonov/automata/README.md

 ```

 ## Quick start

-The following example uses ```AMManualTaskManager``` implementation to run tasks.
-Note that by "event" we mean an explicit call to "doNext" method.
+You may find an full-fledged example for external service automation here: https://github.com/mikefilonov/automata-example

-Run the following code in Pharo Playground:
+The following is an example of Automata only and uses ```AMManualTaskManager``` implementation to run tasks.
+Note that in scope of this example by term "event" we mean an explicit call to "doNext" method.

 ```smalltalk
 automata := AMManualTaskManager new.